Cristian-Infante/CRISTIAN-INFANTE/README.md

 # Welcome to My GitHub Profile!

 ## About Me
 Hey there!
-I'm Cristian, a passionate web developer and enthusiastic systems engineering student.
-I bring a unique blend of technical prowess, analytical acumen, and a collaborative spirit to every project I undertake.
+I'm Cristian, a passionate developer and enthusiastic systems engineering student.
+I bring a unique blend of technical prowess, analytical, and a collaborative spirit to every project I undertake.
 With a penchant for self-improvement and a hunger for knowledge, I thrive in the ever-evolving landscape of software development.

 ## Quick Overview
 - I’m currently honing my skills as a systems engineering student while actively contributing to the world of web development.